 Sandra Danby - Our Founder

-At 16 she was working full time in “Billy Smarts Circus” performing aerial ballet, forty feet up without a net!
+At 16 Sandra was working full time in “Billy Smarts Circus” performing aerial ballet, forty feet up without a net!

-Sandra returned to dancing in the touring West End cabaret “Limelight” and summer season in Eastbourne, The Isle of Wight and Pier Pavilion, Cromer.
+Sandra returned to dancing in the touring West End cabaret “Limelight” which travelled to Eastbourne, The Isle of Wight and Pier Pavilion, Cromer.

-At 18 while still dancing, Sandra opened the Miss Sandra School of Dance in Brentwood, Doddinghurst, and Ingatestone.
+At 18 whilst still dancing, Sandra opened the Miss Sandra School of Dance in Brentwood, Doddinghurst, and Ingatestone.